November 27, 2025

 1. Does Liberty University find clinical placements for NP students?

-Students must meet all compliance and academic requirements, including an active RN license issued in the correct state, immunization records, a standardized background check, official college transcripts for admission verification, and completion of all items listed in Liberty’s student handbook and practicum requirements.
-Some clinical agencies may request additional screenings or onboarding items.
+Usually, NP dtudents must meet all compliance and academic requirements, including an active RN license issued in the correct state, immunization records, a standardized background check, official college transcripts for admission verification, and completion of all items listed for practicum requirements.

 Possibly.
-Liberty University explains that due to limited preceptor availability, students may be placed in clinical settings outside their immediate region.
+Due to limited preceptor availability, students may be placed in clinical settings outside their immediate region.
 This is especially common in specialties such as psychiatric mental health, women’s health, and family nursing.
-If a student declines a site due to distance, they must locate a new option that satisfies practicum expectations.

 9. Can online NP students at Liberty complete practicum hours in their home state?